Sunday, 30 November 2025

 You can stamp with me, and shop with me, from anywhere in New Zealand.
 Click here.

-Welcome to the 195th challenge at Colour INKspiration.
-This challenge runs for nearly two weeks and will finish on Monday September 22, 7pm AEST.
+This challenge runs for nearly two weeks and will finish on Monday December 8, 7pm AEST.

 If you haven't played with us before, we are a group of Stampin' Up Demonstrators from the South Pacific.
 Challenges are shown and entered via our Facebook Group page.
 If you don't belong, and would like to, click here.
 Don't forget to answer the three easy questions you'll be asked when you ask to join the group.

 Each challenge, Top Picks and a winner are chosen by the crew and the winner offered a chance to Guest Design with us for a future challenge.
-We welcome Petra Noeth as our Guest Designer for this challenge.
+We welcome Catherine Proctor as our Guest Designer for this challenge.

-You can see what the rest of the Design Team have done with these colours in the Crew Inspiration Album on the Colour INKspiration Challenge Facebook page.
+You can see what the rest of the Design Team, and some Design Team alumni, have done with these colours in the Crew Inspiration Album on the Colour INKspiration Challenge Facebook page.

 If you live in New Zealand and don't have a Stampin' Up Demonstrator, I'd love to be yours.
 I can help you with ideas, get you catalogues and provide you with Stampin' Up products.
 You can leave a message in the comments or contact me using any of the methods listed in the Contact Me tab at the top of the page.